jobiols/odoo-env/README.md

 Functionality
 -------------

-    usage: oe.py [-h] [-i] [-w] [-R] [-r] [-S] [-s] [-u] [-c CLIENT] [-v] [--debug] [--no-repos] [-d DATABASE] [-m MODULE] [--nginx] [-Q repo] [--backup-list] [--restore] [-f BACKUP_FILE] [-H]
+    usage: oe [-h] [-i] [-p] [-w] [-R] [-r] [-S] [-s] [-u] [-c CLIENT] [-v] [--debug] [--no-repos] [-d DATABASE] [-m MODULE] [--nginx] [-Q repo] [--backup-list] [--restore] [-f BACKUP_FILE] [-H]

     ==========================================================================
-    Odoo Environment Manager v0.8.17 - by jeo Software <jorge.obiols@gmail.com>
+    Odoo Environment Manager v0.8.19 - by jeo Software <jorge.obiols@gmail.com>
     ==========================================================================

     optional arguments:
       -h, --help          show this help message and exit -i, --install       Install, requires -c option.
-Creates dir structure, and
-                      pull all the repositories declared in the client manifest
+Creates dir structure, and pull all the repositories declared in the client manifest
       -p, --pull-images   Pull Images, requires -c option.
-It pull all the images
+It pull all the images declared in the client manifest
-                      declared in the client manifest -w, --write-config  Write config file, requires -c option.
+      -w, --write-config  Write config file, requires -c option.
       -R, --run-env       Run postgres and aeroo images, requires -c option.
       -r, --run-cli       Run client odoo, requires -c option -S, --stop-env      Stop postgres and aeroo images.
       -s, --stop-cli      Stop client images, requires -c options.
       -u, --update-all    Update all requires -d -c and -m options.
-Use --debug to
+Use --debug to force update with image sources
-                      force update with image sources -c CLIENT           Client name.
+      -c CLIENT           Client name.
       -v, --verbose       Go verbose mode.
-Prints every command --debug             This option has the following efects: 1.- When doing an
-                      update all, (option -u) it forces debug mode.
+Prints every command --debug             This option has the following efects: 1.- When doing an update all, (option -u) it forces debug mode.
 2.- When running environment (option -R) it opens port 5432 to access postgres server databases.
-3.- When doing a install (option -i) it clones the full repo i.e. does not issue --depth 1 to git --no-repos          Does not clone or pull repos used with -i -d DATABASE         Database name.
+3.- When doing a install (option -i) it clones the full repo i.e. does not issue --depth 1 to git
+      --no-repos          Does not clone or pull repos used with -i -d DATABASE         Database name.
-  -m MODULE           Module to update or all for updating all the registered
-                      modules. i.e. -m all for all modules -m sale for updating sale module
+      -m MODULE           Module to update or all for updating all the registered modules. i.e. -m all for all modules -m sale for updating sale module
-  --nginx             Add nginx to installation: With -i creates nginx dir w/
-                      sample config file. with -r starts an nginx container linked to odoowith -s stops nginx containcer.
+      --nginx             Add nginx to installation: With -i creates nginx dir w/ sample config file. with -r starts an nginx container linked to odoowith -s stops nginx containcer.
 If you want to add certificates review nginx.conf file located in /odoo_ar/nginx/conf
-  -Q repo             Perform QA running tests, argument are repository to
+      -Q repo             Perform QA running tests, argument are repository to test.
-                      test.
 Need -d, -m and -c options Note: for the test to run the database must be created with demo data and must have admin user with password admin.
       --backup-list       List all backup files available for restore --restore           Restores a backup from backup_dir needs -c -d and -f -f BACKUP_FILE      Filename to restore used with --restore.
-To get the name
+To get the name of thisfile issue a --backup-list command
-                      of thisfile issue a --backup-list command -H, --server-help   List server help requires -c option
+      -H, --server-help   List server help requires -c option

 Tool to manage docker based odoo environments